 - If of reproductive potential (defined as pre-menopausal women who have not had a sterilization procedure per self-report, such as hysterectomy, bilateral oophorectomy, tubal ligation or salpingectomy), must have a negative urine pregnancy test performed (and results known) within 48 hours before initiating the protocol-specified medication(s) at enrollment.
 Women are considered menopausal if they have not had a menses for at least 12 months and have a follicle stimulating hormone (FSH) level of greater than 40 IU/L; if FSH testing is not available, they must have had amenorrhea for 24 or more consecutive months.
-(FSH testing is not a protocol requirement.) - If of reproductive potential and participating in sexual activity that could lead to pregnancy, women must agree to use a form of contraception during the trial and for 30 days after stopping the oral study medication or for 52 weeks after stopping the long acting injectable from the list below: - Condoms (male or female) with or without a spermicidal agent, PLUS a diaphragm or cervical cap with spermicide - o Intrauterine device (IUD) or intrauterine system (IUS) that meets <1% failure rate as stated in the product label - Hormone-based contraceptive
+(FSH testing is not a protocol requirement.) - If of reproductive potential and participating in sexual activity that could lead to pregnancy, women must agree to use a form of contraception during the trial and for 30 days after stopping the oral study medication or for 52 weeks after stopping the long acting injectable from the list below: - o Intrauterine device (IUD) or intrauterine system (IUS) that meets <1% failure rate as stated in the product label - Hormone-based contraceptive